Overview of Illinois Taxes

 How Your Illinois Paycheck Works

-When you were a teenager you may have had a part-time job (like babysitting) that was paid under the table.
+When you were a teenager you may have had a part-time job that paid you under the table.
 In that case, your “paycheck,” whether in the form of a check or cash, was simply your hourly wage multiplied by the number of hours you worked.

 For each pay period, your employer will withhold 6.2% of your earnings for Social Security taxes and 1.45% of your earnings for Medicare taxes.
 Together these are called FICA taxes, and your employer will pony up a matching contribution.
 Any earnings you make in excess of $200,000 will be subject to an additional 0.9% Medicare tax (not matched by your employer).

 Your employer will also withhold money from each of your paychecks to put toward your federal income taxes.
-The percentage that’s withheld will depend on your income, your filing status (single, married filing jointly, etc.) and the number of allowances you claim on your W-4 form.
-Claiming more allowances means less withholding.
-That means each paycheck is bigger, but it could lead you to underpay and leave you with a big tax bill come April.
+The percentage that’s withheld will depend on things such as your income, your filing status (single, married filing jointly, etc.) and any tax credits you indicate on your W-4 form.

 If you’re paid more frequently, each of your paychecks will be smaller.
 That’s why pay frequency is a question on every paycheck calculator.
 A bigger paycheck may seem enticing but smaller, more frequent paychecks can make it easier to budget without coming up short by the end of the month.